Open-EO/openeo-vue-components/README.md

 Afterwards, you need to declare the component in the `components` section of your SFC, e.g. `components: { Capabilities }`.

-In the Template of your SFC you can now include the component as follows:
+In the Template of your SFC you can now include the component as shown in the example below.
+Please note that `url` and `capabilities` must be defined in the SFC, e.g. in `data` property or as `computed` property.

 ```html
 <Capabilities :url="url" :capabilities="capabilities"></Capabilities>
 ```

-*Note: `url` and `capabilities` must be defined in the SFC, e.g. in `data` property or as `computed` property.*
+*Note for Contributors*: This usage mode doesn't require the initial build step `npm run build`.
+The Vue Components can simply be imported from the `components` folder.
+You can also serve examples via HTTP with the command `npm run serve`.

 ## Components